ThreeWiseMen/square_kata/README.md

 Square Kata
 -----------

-This is an Object Oriented solution to the Square kata written in the Ruby programming language.
+This is one example of a test-driven Object Oriented emergent solution to the Square kata written in the Ruby programming language.

 The Square kata is as follows:

 Take a parameter n.
-If n is a perfect square (ie. sqrt(n) is an int) then output a matrix sqrt(n) x sqrt(n) in size, which contains the sequence 1..n drawn spirally in the matrix counter-clockwise.
+If n is a perfect square (ie. sqrt(n) is an integer) then output a matrix sqrt(n) x sqrt(n) in size, which contains the sequence 1..n drawn spirally from the centre of the matrix counter-clockwise.
 Here are a few illustrative examples:

 Input:  1
 Output: 1